spectrocloud/librarium/docs/docs-content/troubleshooting/enterprise-install.md

 ## Non-unique vSphere CNS Mapping

-In Palette releases 4.4.8 and earlier, Persistent Volume Claims (PVCs) metadata do not use a unique identifier for self-hosted Palette clusters.
+In Palette and VerteX releases 4.4.8 and earlier, Persistent Volume Claims (PVCs) metadata do not use a unique identifier for self-hosted Palette clusters.
 This causes incorrect Cloud Native Storage (CNS) mappings in vSphere, potentially leading to issues during node operations and upgrades.

-This issue is resolved in Palette releases starting with 4.4.14.
+This issue is resolved in Palette and VerteX releases starting with 4.4.14.
 However, upgrading to 4.4.14 will not automatically resolve this issue.
 If you have self-hosted instances of Palette in your vSphere environment older than 4.4.14, you should execute the following utility script manually to make the CNS mapping unique for the associated PVC.

 ### Debug Steps